aidb1993/toolbox/readme.md

 `npm run test`

+To run the Standard Lint, run the following command:

+`npm run lint`

 #### Frontend

 To start the frontend server, navigate to the frontend folder and run the following command: